 How can I help people like these?
 Should I even be helping them?
 Maybe helping them just encourages them to continue living under bridges.
 I don’t have the resources to help them get into permanent housing.
 Shouldn’t the government take care of them?

 “Thanks man,” one man said after finishing his lunch.
 “I want to let you know how much I appreciate this.
 This is the only time I’ll eat today and you gave me plenty to fill my stomach until tomorrow.”
-Many of the people who ate the lunch I had prepared said thank you, the food was good, they appreciated the lunch and similar things.
+Many of the people who ate the lunch I had prepared said “Thank you, the food was good.”
+They had good manners, were respectful, well-spoken, and kind.

 Something I had heard somewhere popped into my mind: “If just a cup of water I place within your hand, then just a cup of water is all that I demand.”